Product safety for manufacturers

 Under the Sale of Goods Act 1979, all products must be ‘fit for purpose’, be of satisfactory quality and fit its description.
 This means that your products must fulfil the purpose the customer has been led to expect and the reasons that led them to buy it.

-- Product safety for manufacturers - Government guide setting out the key safety, design, packaging and insurance issues you need to consider in relation to your products
+Product safety for manufacturers is a government guide setting out the key safety, design, packaging and insurance issues you need to consider in relation to your products

 Product liability and safety law